 There are the standard options for transportation from Istanbul’s airports, Ataturk (main airport) and Sabiha Gokcen (discount airline airport), to the city center.
 Istanbul’s public transportation is solid, and with the advent of the trams, it is on par with most of its European counterparts.

-Underground Metro: By far the cheapest option, 3 Liras will get you from the airport to the city but will involve transfers if staying in Taksim or Sultanmahnet.
+By far the cheapest option, 3 Liras will get you from the airport to the city but will involve transfers if staying in Taksim or Sultanmahnet.
 Take the M1 (red line) to Zeytinburnu, get off and transfer to the T1.
 The T1 line might as well be renamed the Tourist1 line because as far as all the main tourist spots go, this line will take you everywhere like Taksim Square, Galata Tower, Sultamanhet, and the Grand Bazaar.
 From Sabiha airport, there are no metro options.

-- Havas Bus: This bus takes you straight from the airport to Taksim Square for 10 Liras and takes about 45 minutes.
+This bus takes you straight from the airport to Taksim Square for 10 Liras and takes about 45 minutes.
 However, traffic in this city is a little crazy so times can vary heavily.
 For 12 Liras, this bus also goes from Sabiha to Taksim square in 1.5 hours.

-–Getting Around the city–
+Getting Around the city

 Once we arrived in Istanbul city, it was immediately hectic.
 With a population of 15 million, this city can be quite overwhelming.
 There are people and cars everywhere.
 The streets are small and have absolutely no logic to them as if whomever designed the city ages ago had no idea it would be come the sprawling metropolis it is now.
 For that reason, I’d actually recommend getting a Turkish SIM card (only in Istanbul) just to use Google Maps.
+The streets are incredibly complicated to navigate with a paper map.

 Walking is the best mode of transportation in this city.
 Most streets are small and filled with street vendors so cars can’t even enter.
 The areas of the city that are of interest to tourists short on time can all be reached on foot.
 From where we stayed in Taksim Square to see the big mosques in Sultamanhet took 45 minutes.